Table of Contents

 In this example, we have provided an expiration date.
 This date must be the same or earlier than the expiration date for the server.

-You can not extend it past the server serial number expiration date.
+You cannot extend it past the server serial number expiration date.

 This generates a local client serial number which can then be provided to the end user when installing.